How Thermal Relaxation Affects Bonded Assemblies

 Managing Thermal Relaxation in Bonded Assembly Design

-Cure at service temperature or above: Allowing relaxation to occur during the cure process, at a temperature equal to or above the maximum service temperature, establishes a stress-free reference state at that temperature.
-Subsequent service-temperature exposure produces no further relaxation beyond what occurred during cure.
+Cure at service temperature or above: allowing relaxation during cure, at or above the maximum service temperature, establishes a stress-free reference state there, so subsequent service exposure produces no further relaxation beyond what already occurred.

-Select adhesives with high relaxation temperature: Adhesives with higher Tg begin to relax at higher temperatures.
-For applications where elevated service temperatures must not cause relaxation, selecting an adhesive with Tg well above the service temperature maintains the bond in its elastic state.
+Select adhesives with high relaxation temperature: higher-Tg adhesives begin to relax at higher temperatures, so where elevated service temperatures must not cause relaxation, a Tg well above service temperature keeps the bond elastic.

-Account for relaxation in preload calculations: Design sealing and clamping joints with enough initial preload to maintain adequate performance after the expected amount of relaxation over the service life.
+Account for relaxation in preload calculations: design sealing and clamping joints with enough initial preload to maintain adequate performance after the expected relaxation loss over the service life.

-Monitor dimensional stability in prototypes: For precision assemblies, measuring drift over time at service temperature on prototype units reveals actual relaxation rates before committing to production design specifications.
+Monitor dimensional stability in prototypes: measuring drift over time at service temperature on prototype units reveals actual relaxation rates before committing to production specifications.

 Incure’s Relaxation Resistance Approach

-Incure characterizes relaxation modulus and creep compliance for high-temperature adhesive products at multiple temperatures, providing the material data needed for service life analysis of stress-sensitive bonded assemblies.
-High-Tg formulations maintain elastic behavior to higher temperatures, reducing relaxation rates in thermally demanding applications.
+Incure characterizes relaxation modulus and creep compliance for high-temperature adhesive products at multiple temperatures, providing the material data needed for service-life analysis of stress-sensitive bonded assemblies.
+High-Tg formulations maintain elastic behavior to higher temperatures, reducing relaxation rates in thermally demanding applications — the same high-Tg logic behind permanent misalignment from adhesive thermal cycling and heat resistant metal epoxy for automotive and industrial applications.
+For assemblies where the driving stress itself comes from an uneven temperature field rather than uniform heating, see uneven heating problems in industrial adhesive applications.

 Contact Our Team to discuss stress relaxation characterization data and adhesive selection for assemblies requiring long-term dimensional stability or sustained sealing force.